nus-cs2103/nus-se-pr-bot/README.md

 # Contributing

-You may find more information about contributing to `cs2103-pr-bot` in the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.
+You may find more information about contributing to `nus-se-pr-bot` in the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.

 ## Reporting a Bug

-To report a bug, create an [issue](https://github.com/nus-cs2103/cs2103-pr-bot/issues).
+To report a bug, create an [issue](https://github.com/nus-cs2103/nus-se-pr-bot/issues).
 Ensure that you search for existing issues reported first before making yours.
-If it is a possible bug with the underlying library Accuser, [create an issue there](https://github.com/mauris/accuser/issues).
+If it is a possible bug with the underlying library Accuser, [create an issue there](https://github.com/nus-cs2103/accuser/issues).

 # License